“Education is what remains after one has forgotten everything he learned in school.” —Albert Einstein

-Literally, a post reads about as well as a Ken doll, and a book is as dumb as a post.
+Speaking literally, a post reads on a par with a pillar, and a book is as dumb as a post.

 “Perhaps things are not things but words: metaphors, words for other things.” —Octavio Paz